 £5 per person, children £1.
 Annual season ticket: £10

 If you are visiting Cluny we would plead that you are honest with your entrance money.
 We are finding some visitors are being dishonest.
-The charge is £5/adult and this money not only goes to keeping the garden open, but a proportion also goes to charity through Scotland's Gardens Scheme http://www.scotlandsgardens.org/ Also many, many hundreds of pounds are spent on squirrel and bird food annually so that all visitors have a fantastic opportunity of seeing wildlife very easily.
+The charge is £5/adult .
+To keep Cluny open to the public does require a large sum of money.
+Also many, many hundreds of pounds are spent on squirrel and bird food annually so that all visitors have a fantastic opportunity of seeing wildlife very easily.

 Cluny is one of the sites included in the Perthshire Big Tree Country Heritage and Access project, celebrating the amazing woodland heritage in the area, and co-ordinated by Perth and Kinross Countryside Trust.